Stochastic Mean-field Theory for Conditional Spin Squeezing by Homodyne Probing of Atom-Cavity Photon Dressed States: Introduction

-\paragraph{Introduction---}
+\section{Introduction}

-Atomic ensemble spin squeezing holds promising applications in quantum information science~\citep{BJulsgaard,BJulsgaard2004}, high-precision measurements ~\citep{DJWineland,VMeyer}, and atomic clocks ~\citep{ALChauvet}, and also serves to quantify entanglement of many particles ~\citep{OGuhne}.
-Spin squeezing can be generated with squeezed light ~\citep{JHald}, collisional interactions ~\citep{ASorensen2001}, and quantum non-demolition (QND) measurements ~\citep{AKuzmich,ZChen,KCCox}.
-In QND measurements, the probed observables commute with the system Hamiltonian~\citep{VBBraginsky} and are thus not altered by the measurement, while the accumulated knowledge about their value yields the conditional squeezing.
-Conditional spin squeezing can be realized by detecting the light phase shift induced by the collective populations of bare atomic states~\citep{IBouchoule,AEBNielsen}, or the atom-photon dressed states in an optical cavity via heterodyne detection~\citep{ZChen}.
-By applying feedback to the system, it is also possible to compensate the effect of the random measurement outcome and achieve deterministic spin squeezing ~\citep{LKThomsen,LKThomsenPRA,KCCox}.
+Spin squeezing in atomic ensembles has attracted considerable interest due to its important applications in quantum information science~\cite{BJulsgaard,BJulsgaard2004,LPezz2021,YSha2023,BKM2022} and high-precision metrology~\cite{DJWineland,VMeyer,ALChauvet,EPP2020,GPG2022,JMR2024,JD2025}, and the witness of multipartite entanglement~\cite{OGuhne,AS2001,JE2008,GT2009,LP2018}.
+Such nonclassical states can be generated through coupling to squeezed light~\cite{AK1997,JHald}, collisional interactions~\cite{GPG2022,CG2010,IDL2010,MAN2018}, and quantum non-demolition (QND) measurements~\cite{GPG2022,AKuzmich,ZChen,KCCox,MHSchleier,OHosten,ZYLi}.
+In the QND measurements, the probed observables commute with the system Hamiltonian and are not altered by the measurements \cite{VBBraginsky}, while the accumulated knowledge yields the conditional squeezing.
+Conditional spin squeezing can be realized by detecting optical phase shift or frequency shift induced by collective populations of bare atomic states \cite{MHSchleier,OHosten,IBouchoule,AEBNielsen}, or atoms-photon dressed states \cite{ZChen,JGBohnet}.
+By applying feedback to the system, it is also possible to compensate the effect of the random measurement outcomes, and to achieve deterministic spin squeezing \cite{LKThomsen,LKThomsenPRA,KCCox}.